 - Foreign Transaction Fee: 3% of the transaction amount in U.S. dollars

-- Want to set spending limits
+- You want to set spending limits for your child

-- Are seeking a streamlined chores/ allowance platform
+- You're seeking a streamlined chores/allowance platform

-Current Debit Visa Card for Teens Review
+Current Debit Card Review

 The Current Debit Visa Card is a debit card program designed for teenagers.
 The program offers parents total control power over their child’s spending while still giving kids the chance to spend and save their hard-earned money – while learning about finances at the same time.